 Interviewing Mr S inside the Yakuza office

 In the van, Mr S finally broke his silence by quietly telling his interpreter that I looked "very sweet."
-We kept driving, without any clues where we were headed, but eventually arrived at a corporate building that was apparently their headquarters.
-It was a two-storey office, with four heavily tattooed men out front, watching as our van pulled up.
-Immediately they all straightened up and bowed.
+We kept driving, without any clues about where we were heading.
+We eventually arrived at a corporate building, the driver pointed towards a set of offices, “these are our headquarters,” he muttered in broken English.
+Four heavily tattooed men were in the courtyard laughing with a jovial locker-room hysteria, when they noticed Mr. S, everyone simultaneously straightened up and bowed.

-The first thing I noticed was the age of the guys out front—they were all in their late 20s or older.
-I watched as one of the men zipped up his Champion tracksuit jacket and saw two of his fingers were severed at the second knuckle.
-He looked at me and cracked a joke in Japanese, holding his hand up.
-The translator told me he said he made his fingers fly away.
-"Yubitsume!" another yelled, referring to the ritual act of finger shortening as a means of atonement—a physical demonstration of an apology.
+All the guys outside the offices were in their late 20s or older.
+I watched as one of the men zipped up his bright red Champion tracksuit, as his hand ran up the zip I noticed two of his fingers were missing.
+He confronted my gaze, held his hand infront of my face and cracked a joke in Japanese.
+The translator told me that he made his fingers fly away.
+"Yubitsume!" another yelled, referring to the ritual act of finger shortening as a means of atonement—the yakuza demand a physical demonstration of an apology.

-The Yakuza are the only criminal organisation that expect self-mutilation to simultaneously serve as an emblem of courage and punishment.
-If a member does anything to bring trouble or shame to the organisation, they will be expected to immediately cut off their own finger as a redemptive offering.
-The fingers are cut off with a dagger or small samurai sword, a tradition that reflects the reliance of a samurai gripping their sword—with each mistake and missing finger, the soldier is forced to rely less on his weakened grip and more on the group that he belongs to.
+The Yakuza are the only criminal organisation that interpret self-mutilation as an emblem of courage and punishment.
+If a member does anything that brings shame to the family, where the family “loses face,” they will be expected to immediately cut off their own finger as a redemptive offering.
+The fingers are cut off with a dagger or small samurai sword, a sentiment that reflects the relationship between a samurai and his sword—with each mistake and missing finger, the samurai’s grip of his sword is weakened and he is forced to rely on the band of samurai he belongs to.

-Given its brutal reputation, I asked Mr S what attracted him to the Yakuza.
+Given the Yakuza’s ruthless repercussions, I asked Mr S what attracted him to the organisation.
 "I think there are usually two patterns of entering the group," he said, via the interpreter.
 "One is someone who has had a troubled youth and is wild from a young age and wants to jump into the Yakuza community to create street fame.
 And the other guys are adolescents who join through a member for financial gain, someone who is looking for work.
 Like me."

 And with that he jumped out of the van and courteously opened the back door for us.